 Your sweet son or daughter can ace college admission tests by doing the best they can, according to their ability.
 Your child’s score simply needs to be better than most applicants at the college where they apply.
 Some colleges directly link scholarship awards to a student's SAT® or ACT® score.
 You may even see the minimum SAT® or ACT® score the student needs to receive automatic academic scholarships included on college websites.
 This financial reward can be worth thousands of dollars per year, which could mean tens of thousands of dollars over the four years of college.

-On the other hand, studying for college admission tests is a total drag!
+On the other hand, college admission test practice is a total drag!
 So, let me explain how to get the best possible score on the SAT® or ACT® without working too hard, studying too much, or becoming too stressed.

 Almost all colleges accept either the SAT® or ACT®.
 The SAT® measures reading, writing, and math.
-It includes an optional essay, which is 50 minutes, timed, and handwritten in pencil.
-The ACT® is similar because it also covers reading, writing, math, and an optional essay.
+The ACT® is similar because it also covers reading, writing, math, and also has an optional essay.
 However, the ACT® also includes a section on science reasoning.
 In general, public schools on the coasts tend to offer the SAT®, and schools in the center of the country tend to offer the ACT®.

 One third of students typically do better on the SAT®, about one third do better on the ACT®, and the remaining third do equally well on both tests.
 Studies claim that boys do better on the SAT® and girls do better on the ACT®, but statistics are not always right and may not apply to your child.
 Since science is included on the ACT®, science lovers might do better on the ACT®, but that’s not always true.
 What’s most important is to decide which college admission test will be best for your student.